 When I visited Palermo in July 2019, I initially only planned on staying for 3 days, but as soon as I arrived and strolled around the narrow cobbled streets of the historical centre, I knew that I would end up staying for longer.

-It is safe to say that Palermo truly stole my heart, and as I am passionate about promoting those destinations that don’t get enough love from tourists, I figured that I would write a travel guide to Palermo that includes everything from where I stayed in Palermo to all the best things to do in Palermo, day trips from Palermo, and how much to budget for a trip to Palermo, Sicily.
+It is safe to say that Palermo truly stole my heart, and as I am passionate about promoting those destinations that don’t get enough love from tourists, I figured that I would write a Palermo travel guide that includes all the best things to do in Palermo, whether you’re a foodie or an adventure traveller.

 Why Visit Palermo?

 People complained that it was ugly (not true), dirty (not true – only on the outskirts) and big (technically true but the main tourist sights are all very close together).

 Palermo has also had a pretty bad reputation historically due to organised crime, and so people often mistakenly assume that Palermo is unsafe to visit.

-Well my lovelies, I am here to tell you that not only are the naysayers totally wrong about Palermo, but that Palermo is truly the soul of Sicily, a rough diamond that you will fall in love with.
+Well my lovelies, I am here to tell you that not only are the naysayers totally wrong about Palermo, but that Palermo is truly the soul of Sicily, a rough diamond that you will absolutely fall in love with.

 This means that if you’re looking for an authentic Italian experience, you will find it in Palermo.
 The people are unfiltered, the street food is greasy, the buildings are dilapidated (but so charming) and the traffic is crazy.
 Palermo is the beating heart of Italy and if you’ve previously visited cities such as Rome or Florence, Palermo will stop you in your tracks with its rawness.

-Palermo is a foodie paradise;
+2. Palermo is a foodie paradise

 The street food in Palermo has been named the best in Europe, a title that it truly deserves.
 I won’t spoil the surprise for now (there will be a whole section about Palermo food later!), but just know that if you’re looking for a gastronomical experience then Palermo is the place to be.